 Federal Criminal Defense Attorneys in Grand Rapids

-Super Lawyers Defending Federal Criminal Charges Throughout West Michigan
+Super Lawyers Defending Federal Criminal Cases Throughout the U.S.

 “…If you are looking for an AMAZING team to represent you or a loved one I would recommend you contact [Springstead Bartish & Borgula Law].”
-Spouse of Federal Criminal Client, 2014 (more below).
+Spouse of federal criminal client facing RICO charges, 2014

 Federal Criminal Investigations

 Federal investigators, including those from the FBI, DEA, ATF, and ICE (immigration), to name a few, often invest an incredible amount of time, money, and resources into building a criminal case.
 The federal government uses a vast array investigative techniques to build their case(s).
 This includes using:

 - data-mining—using government or private (banks and insurance companies, for example) databases to identify financial transactions associated with drug dealing, money laundering, or fraud, e.g., examining billing records for anomalous billing practices, etc.;